 The Role of Maintenance Management

-When many people think about the word “maintenance,” they picture working with equipment and performing service activities.
+With maintenance management, when many people think about the word “maintenance,” they picture working with equipment and performing service activities.
 This type of work is undoubtedly a central function of maintenance management, but several other activities must be integrated to create a truly effective system.
-As mentioned previously, CMMS and EAM software platforms are an excellent way to connect several different workflows into a single solution.
+As mentioned previously, a computerized maintenance management system and EAM software platforms are an excellent way to connect several different workflows into a single solution.
 When defining the role of maintenance management in an organization, the following key areas should be included.

 - Asset Management.
 One central area of overlap between CMMS and EAM platforms is asset management functionality.
 Before work can be appropriately scheduled, it is necessary to have an accurate database of properly tagged and tracked assets.
 For some companies, simply doing a complete assessment of their assets can lead to several cost improvements by identifying old or underutilized equipment for removal.

 - Inventory Management.
 Inventory can be managed for raw materials, finished products, packages, equipment, and parts.
 Most companies that work with products must maintain an organized warehouse and achieve accurate inventory cycle counts.
 Many do this using an inventory management system.
 These tools are beneficial for maintenance management to control spare parts inventories and other assets that are needed to perform maintenance work.

 - Maintenance Work Order Management.
 One of the central functions of maintenance management software is to organize the processing of work orders.
 This is especially important for companies with a large field service team that works with equipment in remote locations.
 Having a centralized system for scheduling, assigning, and completing maintenance work tasks keeps the entire team aligned and reduces errors and downtime.